 How Materials are Shared in Google Classroom

-Classroom works with Google Docs, Google Drive, and Gmail so teachers can assign work to students.
-Teachers can attach materials—documents, links, images—to the assignment.
+Classroom works with Google Docs, and Google Drive enabling teachers to assign activities to students.
+Teachers can attach materials—documents, links, images, quizzes and even videos to the assignment.
 All activity is online using a computer or a mobile device.

 Students sign in to Classroom, see their upcoming work, and complete it online.
 When a student turns it in, the teacher sees immediately in the class stream that the work is turned in.